gap-system/gap/hpcgap/extern/libatomic_ops/doc/README_details.txt

 similar goals, since they usually do not handle differences in memory barrier styles with sufficient generality.

-If this is included after defining AO_REQUIRE_CAS, then the package will make an attempt to emulate compare-and-swap in a way that (at least on Linux) should still be async-signal-safe.
-As a result, most other atomic operations will then be defined using the compare-and-swap emulation.
+If this is included after defining AO_REQUIRE_CAS, then the package makes an attempt to emulate [fetch_]compare_and_swap* (single-width) in a way that, at least on Linux, should still be async-signal-safe.
+As a result, most other atomic operations may then be defined using the compare-and-swap emulation.
 This emulation is slow, since it needs to disable signals.
 And it needs to block in case of contention.
 If you care about performance on a platform that can't directly provide compare-and-swap, there are